Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 What does public adoption cost compared to private in Alberta?

-Public adoption through Alberta Children and Family Services costs $0 to $2,000 in total — primarily background check fees, medical report fees, and minor court filing costs.
+Public adoption through Alberta Children and Family Services is estimated at $0 to $1,500 in total — primarily background check fees, medical report fees, and court filing costs.
 There is no agency fee.
-Families who adopt from government care may also qualify for Supports for Permanency, which provides ongoing monthly financial support for the child.
+Families who adopt from government care may also qualify for Supports for Permanency, which can provide ongoing support for the child.

 Can a guide replace an agency for private adoption in Alberta?